The scientific activities of the Doping Authority consist of the following:

 Efficacy of anti-doping policy

-December 2010 saw the start of a doctorate project entitled 'The efficacy of anti-doping policy'.
+December 2010 saw the start of a doctorate project entitled ‘The efficacy of anti-doping policy’.
 The research will focus on a multidisciplinary approach to this wide-ranging field, looking in particular at the areas of prevention, detection and sanctions, and how these have been brought together in the current anti-doping approach at the international level and in the Netherlands.
 The doctorate supervisor is Professor Maarten van Bottenburg, the professor of sports development at Utrecht University.
-Data collection continued in 2012.
-The project will continue until late 2014.
+Data collection began in 2012; the project will continue until late 2014.
+In 2013, articles were published about the whereabouts system, about gene doping (see below) and about the prevalence of doping use in fitness centres.
+A range of other articles are in preparation.

 Endocrinologist Pim de Ronde has set up a polyclinic in the Kennemer Gasthuis in Haarlem targeting people with health problems caused by anabolic steroids.
-The polyclinic is open once a week and it has now received approximately 200 visitors.
-The Doping Authority is playing an advisory role.
-This 'steroids clinic' has now been recognised as an official expertise centre by the Dutch association of tertiary medical teaching hospitals (STZ).
+The Doping Authority has an advisory role.
+In part on the basis of a recommendation from the Doping Authority, this ‘steroids clinic’ has been recognised as an official Expertise Centre by the Samenwerkende Topklinische opleidingsZiekenhuizen, an association of leading teaching hospitals.

-A working party has been established for exchanging experiences with six other scientific members of staff working for the national anti-doping organisations of Switzerland, Norway, Great Britain, Germany, the United States and Australia.
-Once every two months, there is a telephone meeting about ongoing studies and specific scientific doping issues.
+There is a working party for exchanging experiences with seven other scientific members of staff working for the national anti-doping organisations of Switzerland, Norway, Great Britain, Germany, the United States and Australia.
+Our colleague from New Zealand joined the group in 2013.
+Once every two months, there is a conference call to discuss ongoing studies and specific scientific doping issues.
 The chair revolves at each meeting.

-In response to an invitation from our sister organisation, the United States Anti-Doping Agency (USADA), there was a visit to their annual scientific conference in October 2012.
-This year, the conference focused on preventing doping use.
-This was the eleventh scientific conference organised by the USADA and the tenth occasion upon which the Doping Authority was invited.
+In response to an invitation from our sister organisation, the United States Anti-Doping Agency (USADA), there was a visit to their annual scientific conference in October 2013.
+This year, the congress looked at the ongoing introduction of biological passports in the fight against doping.
+This was the twelfth scientific conference organised by the USADA and the eleventh occasion upon which the Doping Authority was invited.

-In 2012, 160 product-batch combinations were added to the website.
-This is the highest number ever, a sign that the Dutch Dietary Supplements system (NZVT) is still catering to a significant need of athletes and their support staff.
-The NZVT was established in 2003 and the fact that a system for testing dietary supplements is still required was demonstrated again in 2012 by, among other things, the finding that one submitted batch was rejected because of the unexpected presence of various stimulants in what was otherwise a standard product.
-In total, on 31 December 2012, there were 373 product-batch combinations on the NZVT website (antidoping.nl/nzvt), representing 188 products, 37 producers and 17 substantive categories.
-In 2012, there was interest in the NZVT from countries including the United States, South Africa and Indonesia.
+In 2013, 182 product-batch combinations were added to the website.
+This is the highest number ever, a sign that the Dutch Dietary Supplements system (NZVT) is still catering to a significant market for athletes and their support staff.
+The system was established in 2003 and, as evidenced by several positive doping controls that are still blamed in retrospect on ‘contaminated’ dietary supplements, a testing system of this kind continues to be necessary.
+In total, on 31 December 2013, there were 434 product-batch combinations on the NZVT website (antidoping.nl/nzvt), representing 181 products, 30 producers and 17 substantive categories.

-The Doping Authority also acts as an adviser to a comparable initiative from the British company HFL (see www.informed-sport.com) and, with support from the European Union, a new attempt was launched in 2012 to establish international agreement so that all athletes have at their disposal an overview of supplements associated with the lowest possible doping risks.
-This line will be continued in 2013.
+The Doping Authority also acts as an adviser to a comparable initiative from the British company HFL (see www.informed-sport.com).
+Furthermore, with support from the European union, new attempts have been initiated with the aim of establishing international agreements so that all elite athletes can access an overview of supplements with the smallest possible doping risks.
+This led to the organisation of a symposium in Brussels in June 2013 at which the Doping Authority presented the principles underlying a sound testing programme.